g-andrade/stacktrace_compat/README.md

 `stacktrace_compat` is a workaround for the deprecation of `:get_stacktrace()` on Erlang/OTP 21.

-It intends on smoothing near-future maintenence of projects that are to support both pre- and post-deprecation code by avoiding code duplication or ungainly macros.
+It intends on smoothing near-future maintenance of projects that are to support both pre- and post-deprecation code by avoiding code duplication or ungainly macros.